 Reconciliation Week Walk

-Join City of Canning and Sister Kate's Home Kids Aboriginal Corporation for a self-guided walk around the picturesque Djarlgarro Beeliar while learning some of the local language and meeting the native wildlife 🌿🦋
+Join City of Canning and Sister Kate's Home Kids Aboriginal Corporation for a self-guided walk around the picturesque Djarlgarro Beeliar (Canning River) while learning some of the local language and meeting the native wildlife 🌿🦋

 All ages welcome!